 Keep serving sizes in check.
 Take small servings to avoid waste.
 If eating out, split a dish with friends or family.

 Compleat food.
 See ways of eating the entire food so not letting any edible parts go waste - “What Are Some Ways to Compleat to Avoid Food Waste?”
 (OneSharedEarth, 2019)

 If there is still unused food, put it to good use.
 Make a face/hair/eye mask from ingredients like overripe avocado, used coffee grounds or used tea bags.
-Donate unused food (including scraps which farmers can take for animal feed) through apps like OLIO or compost it.
+Donate unused food (including scraps which farmers can take for animal feed) through apps like “OLIO” (OLIO, 2019) or compost it.
 Monitor what you throw away so you can take some action.

 “10 Ways to Cut Your Food Waste” (British Heart Foundation, 2017)